Bill Guppy

 William Henry "Bill" Guppy (September 13, 1875 – May 23, 1943) was a noted Canadian woodsman.
-Born to parents from England in Pembroke, Ontario, he spent most of his life in the Lake Timiskaming, Lake Temagami and Lake Abitibi regions of northeastern Ontario and northwestern Quebec.
+Born to parents from England in Pembroke, Ontario, he spent most of his life in the Lake Temiskaming, Lake Temagami and Lake Abitibi regions of northeastern Ontario and northwestern Quebec.
 He is reputed to have been associated with the popular writer and conservationist Grey Owl during his first year in Canada.
 (Note: Aside from a few official records, the only published source of information about Guppy's life is the book Bill Guppy: King of the Woodsmen, Life-Long Friend and Tutor of "Grey Owl", written by Hal Pink, the pen-name of Harry Leigh Pink, who was an obscure English writer of pulp fiction.
 This book was his only foray outside of fiction and soon after its publication he gave up writing to pursue a career in the Anglican church.
 The book itself consists of anecdotes Guppy related to Pink about his life and the people he knew.
 Given that Guppy and Pink are both story tellers, it is likely the account contains fictional elements and cannot be assumed to be factual in all respects.)